OsamaAlRashed/EasyRefreshToken/README.md

 - Automatic management of refresh tokens and token expiration.
 - Flexible options for configuring token behavior, such as token expiration duration and preventing simultaneous logins.
+- Determine the number of tokens for each user according to global limit, its type or one of its properties.
 - Support for different storage mechanisms, including in-memory and Entity Framework Core.
 - Customizable token generation methods.
 - Integration with ASP.NET Core Identity.